 A person suffering from conjunctivitis can easily observe some symptoms of the disease after a few days.

-You must contact an eye specialist for the early treatment.
+You must contact an eye specialist for early treatment.
 Identifying the symptoms of the disease early can make the recovery process fast.

 Here are some pink eye symptoms to look upon :